 Incubus are playing a show in my hometown (Pretoria, South Africa) on the 24th of February 2018 (this weekend Saturday) and I’m extremely excited about it.

 Many of you reading this post are most likely familiar with this American Rock band, but there’s probably a few things that you didn’t know about them.
-So without further ado, here’s 10 Incubus Facts you may not have known.

 1. Incubus have been around for longer than you think: The band was formed in 1991 by lead vocalist Brandon Boyd, lead guitarist Mike Einziger and drummer Jose Pasillas when they were still attending high school in Calabasas, California.
 The band later expanded to include bassist Alex “Dirk Lance” Katunich, and Gavin “DJ Lyfe” Koppell; both of whom were eventually replaced by bassist Ben Kenney and DJ Kilmore.

 2. Incubus have sold a shitload of records: To date the band has released 8 studio albums and have sold more than 23 million records.
 Their first album release was 1995’s Fungus Amongus.
 Their 1999 release Make Yourself has been certified as double platinum.

 3. S.C.I.E.N.C.E sold over 100,000 copies without radio or television support: This album was released in 1997 and the band toured extensively to promote it.
 If you consider that the Internet wasn’t really a big thing back then like it is now, that’s pretty damn impressive if you ask me.